KATTA-00/module-ballerinax-openai.finetunes/examples/Sports-headline-analyzer/Sports headline analyzer.md

 ## Sports Headlines Analyzer

-This use case demonstrates how the OpenAI Fine-tunes API v1 can be harnessed to fine-tune the GPT-4o-mini model to extract structured information from sports headlines.
-The example showcases a series of steps that utilize the OpenAI Files API v1 to upload training data, followed by using the OpenAI Fine-tunes API v1 to fine-tune the GPT-4o-mini model with that data.
+This use case illustrates how the OpenAI Fine-tunes API v1 can be used to fine-tune the GPT-4o-mini model for extracting structured information from sports headlines.
+The example outlines a series of steps that include using the OpenAI Files API v1 to upload training data, then employing the OpenAI Fine-tunes API v1 to fine-tune the GPT-4o-mini model with this data, and finally printing the model's checkpoints and deleting the data file.

 ## Prerequisites